zoontek/react-native-permissions/README.md

 ### How to request "App Tracking Transparency" permission on iOS

-Since iOS 15.0, it's impossible to request this this permission if the app isn't `active` (see [#648](https://github.com/zoontek/react-native-permissions/issues/648)).
+Since iOS 15.0, it's impossible to request this permission if the app isn't `active` (see [#648](https://github.com/zoontek/react-native-permissions/issues/648)).
 A good solution is to use `AppState` to make sure this is the case:

 ```js
 useEffect(() => {